 Srilankan Airlines Logo

-After being acquired by Emirates, the airline received a new name and an updated logo, which combines emblem elements in a dynamic and rapid fusion of colors and shapes.
+After being acquired by Emirates, the airline received a new name and an updated logo that combines emblem elements in a dynamic, rapid fusion of colors and shapes.
 This update represents a new chapter in the company’s history, highlighting its ambitions and global reach.

 The central element of the new logo is an image of a peacock, which has been completely redesigned to reflect modern design trends and corporate identity.
 The bird’s body is now depicted with an elegant wavy line that smoothly changes color from orange to red and then to green.
-These colors are deliberate: they correspond to the flag of Sri Lanka and symbolize the flame and passion of red, as well as the lush green nature of the country, emphasizing the airline’s roots.
+These colors are deliberate: they correspond to the flag of Sri Lanka and symbolize the flame and passion of red, as well as the country’s lush greenery, emphasizing the airline’s roots.
 The dynamic of the peacock’s flight embodies the aspiration for new heights and growth.

 At the bottom of the logo, the inscription “Srilankan” is rendered in soft aquatic tones reminiscent of ripples on the water’s surface.
 The smoothness of the font creates the impression that the inscription floats under the image of the peacock, which seems to have just emerged from the water, leaving behind a gentle stir.
-The blue and cyan shades of this part of the logo reflect the endless water expanses surrounding the islands of Sri Lanka, and the sky mirrored in these waters.
-The color palette of the inscription conveys a sense of calm while emphasizing the company’s boundless opportunities in the world of aviation transport.
+The blue and cyan shades of this part of the logo reflect the endless expanses of water surrounding the islands of Sri Lanka and the sky mirrored in these waters.
+The inscription’s color palette conveys a sense of calm while emphasizing the company’s boundless opportunities in the world of aviation transport.